 I have already written a detailed article on how to make a good travel coffee kit with two options when traveling, so make sure you take a look at that.
 But in this article, I wanted to go into more detail on suitable coffee grinders for camping.
 Not all grinders are equal and some are better suited for backpacking than others.

-Obviously, electric coffee grinders aren’t going to be an option, unless you’re one of those “snowflake” campers who doesn’t actually camp but goes “glamping” which is more like staying in a 5-star hotel than braving the elements camping around a campfire!
+Obviously, electric coffee grinders aren’t going to be an option, unless you’re one of those “snowflake” campers who don’t actually camp but go “glamping” which is more like staying in a 5-star hotel than braving the elements camping around a campfire!

 For the real camping enthusiast what you need is a manual coffee grinder, you know, the ones that require a bit of elbow grease.
 But with so many different types, brands, and price points which are the going to be the best camping grinders?
 Don’t fret, because I have done the legwork for you and handpicked some of the best I could get my hands on and put them through their paces.